australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 not always be clearly audible to audiences.
 Feld explains that:

 > I am always part of my recordings.
 I can always listen to my
-> recordings and recover my breath, my bodily presence\...the recording
+> recordings and recover my breath, my bodily presence...the recording
 > is always the audible trace of my presence as a listener.
 My
 > recordings are always an archive of my history of listening and of the
 > history of listening that is being recorded.
 You could say that my